Movers and SHAKERS

 Fortunately, much of this is changing as self-directed investors become more sophisticated and begin to recognize that unless they’re allocating tens of millions of their own money, the case for microcap investments, both as a standalone asset class and for the role it can play as a less correlated allocation is compelling and worth considering as research becomes more widely available.

 Individuals and small money managers aren’t being exposed to an option that may well suit them.
-The reasons are that media coverage is far less, the effort to uncover opportunities may be a bit more, and they may be stuck inside of a style box that was designed to serve the mutual fund industry.
+The reasons are that media coverage is far less, the effort to uncover opportunities may be a bit higher, and they may be mentally stuck inside of a style box that was designed to serve the mutual fund industry.
 Resources available for people to manage their own portfolios have grown alongside technological advances.
-Not all resources are of the same quality, but top-tier equity research and execution of trades now can be found without a cost to you.
+Not all resources are of the same quality, but top-tier equity research and execution of trades now can be found without a cost to individuals.

 Managing Editor, Channelchek